particle-iot/docs/src/content/reference/device-os/firmware.md

 - `SERIAL_8N1` - 8 data bits, no parity, 1 stop bit (default)
 - `SERIAL_8E1` - 8 data bits, even parity, 1 stop bit

-Other options, including odd parity, and 7 and 9 bit modes, are not available on the {{device}}.
+Other options, including odd parity, and 7 and 9 bit modes, are not available on Gen 3 devices (Argon, Boron, B Series SoM).

 {{/if}} {{!-- has-nrf52 --}}